ledpup/ClimateExplorer/README.md

 # ClimateExplorer

 [ClimateExplorer](https://climateexplorer.net/) is a website to help people understand climate change.
 It's focussed on trying to provide a simple and approachable interface for people to explore the changes to climate in their region.

+ClimateExplorer.net has two main sections; 1) local climate change info about a specific location at https://climateexplorer.net/ and 2) https://climateexplorer.net/regionalandglobal, which has regional and global charts to show what is happening with greenhouse gases, ice melt, ocean temperatures, etc.

 This github site is the digital repository for everything used to bring [the website](https://climateexplorer.net/) together.

 ## Architecture and code
 - Built in [Visual Studio 2022 Community Edition](https://visualstudio.microsoft.com/vs/community/) using